Answering a Wake-up Call

 Kate became what she calls an “information freak.”
 She wanted to know everything she could about diabetes and how to manage it.
-That meant signing up for the Diabetes Center’s class teaching participants about the disease, the impact of blood sugar on a person’s body, and how to manage blood sugar levels.
+That meant signing up for the Diabetes Center’s class that teaches participants about the disease, the impact of blood sugar on a person’s body and how to manage blood sugar levels.

-Hearing from both a nurse and dietitian enables patients to learn in detail about both sides of the disease – medical and nutritional.
-“The team approach allows us to blend our expertise to give a more well-rounded treatment,” says Kathie Stevens, MS, RD, LD, CDE, outpatient diabetes dietitian.
+Hearing from both a nurse and dietitian enables patients to learn in detail about both sides of the disease—medical and nutritional.
+“The team approach allows us to blend our expertise to give a more well-rounded treatment,” said Kathie Stevens, MS, RD, LD, CDE, outpatient diabetes dietitian.
 Kate responded by changing her diet significantly after learning about carbohydrate counting, menu planning, label reading and portion control.

-She also decided to try out the center’s “get Moving Again!” exercise class at Good Samaritan North Health Center.
-It turned Kate, once a fitness-phobe, into an exercise enthusiast.
-The program showed her the direct impact exercise has on blood sugar levels.
+Kate also decided to try out the center’s “Get Moving Again!” exercise class at Good Samaritan North Health Center.
+It turned Kate—once a fitness-phobe—into an exercise enthusiast.
+The program showed her the direct impact that exercise has on getting in control of her blood sugar levels.
 She has since jumped into water aerobics and an aqua Zumba class.

 Kate weighed 219 pounds when she first heard her diagnosis.
 She has since lost 52 pounds and lowered her hemoglobin A1C.
 As an average measure of blood sugar levels over several months, Kate’s lower A1C shows she continues to do a good job of controlling her blood sugar.
 Through changes in diet and exercise alone, she brought her diabetes in check, avoiding medications thus far.
 She looks forward to shedding another 30 pounds.

-“My quality of life is so much better now,” Kate says.
+“My quality of life is so much better now,” Kate said.
 “I have more energy, more enthusiasm.
 My self-esteem is improved.”

 And her medical prognosis is good, too.
-“Kate is doing everything she’s supposed to do and is still at it,” Becky says.
+“Kate is doing everything she’s supposed to do and is still at it,” diabetes nurse educator Becky said.
 That diligence is important in staying healthy and preventing long-term complications from diabetes.

-Kate intends to persevere and is grateful for having been shown the way at good Sam.
-“Having a support system is so important when you’re diagnosed with any chronic illness,” Kate says.
+Kate intends to persevere, and is grateful for having been shown the way at Good Sam.
+“Having a support system is so important when you’re diagnosed with any chronic illness,” Kate said.
 “The Diabetes Center offers that support along with tools to help manage the disease.”

 Eat Less, Eat Well